Ford Mondeo hatchback review

 More reviews

-In a comprehensive range, there are four trim levels: Zetec Edition, Titanium Edition, ST-Line Edition and Vignale, with even the first grade getting an eight-inch infotainment touchscreen running Ford's SYNC 3 system, DAB radio, sat nav, dual-zone climate control, cruise control and 17-inch alloy wheels.
-Titanium Edition is a more comfort-orientated option, with keyless entry, leather upholstery and powered front seats.
-ST-Line gets a sporty makeover, lowered suspension and 18-inch alloy wheels.
+In a comprehensive range, there are four trim levels: Zetec Edition, Titanium Edition, ST-Line Edition and Vignale, with even the first grade getting an eight-inch infotainment touchscreen running Ford's SYNC 3 multimedia software, DAB radio, sat nav, dual-zone climate control, cruise control and 17-inch alloy wheels.
+Titanium Edition is a more comfort-oriented option, with keyless entry, leather upholstery and powered front seats.
+ST-Line gets a sporty makeover, lowered suspension and 19-inch alloy wheels.

-Ford may (wrongly) try to tell you the Mondeo Vignale is a separate model, with extensive changes, including quilted leather upholstery, a unique grille, adaptive LED headlamps, a powered tailgate and even a concierge service.
-It's pricey and not very good value.
+Ford's marketing may try to tell you the Mondeo Vignale is a separate model, with extensive changes, including quilted leather upholstery, a unique grille, adaptive LED headlamps, a powered tailgate and even a concierge service.
+It's pricey though and not very good value.

-For 2020, Ford has simplified the Mondeo’s engine range with diesel and hybrid powertrains only.
+For 2020, Ford simplified the Mondeo’s engine range with diesel and hybrid powertrains only.
 Mondeo drivers typically cover more miles, so the diesel choice is still likely to be suitable for most buyers.
-Company-car drivers will likely choose one of the 2.0-litre diesel engines with either 148bhp or 187bhp.
-Those that don’t cover as many miles, or who want a lower Benefit-in-Kind cost, could be better served by one of the hybrid models that combine a 2.0-litre petrol engine and electric motor.
+Company-car drivers with an eye on their tax bill will aim for the hybrid, but a plug-in hybrid rival like the BMW 330e offers even lower tax costs.

-Our top pick would be the 148bhp 2.0-litre TDCi, returning up to 56.5mpg and CO2 emissions of 130g/km, though it has a fairly high BiK rating due to the increased tax on diesels.
+Our top pick would be the 148bhp 2.0-litre TDCi, returning up to 56.5mpg with CO2 emissions from 130g/km, though it has a fairly high BiK rating due to the increased tax on diesels.
 For a large diesel-powered car, these are still competitive figures.